kyverno/website/content/en/docs/Writing policies/verify-images.md

 The policy rule above fetches and verifies that the attestations are signed with the matching private key, decodes the payloads to extract the predicate, and then applies each [condition](/docs/writing-policies/preconditions/#any-and-all-statements) to the predicate.

 Each `verifyImages` rule can be used to verify signatures or attestations, but not both.
 This allows the flexibility of using separate signatures for attestations.
+The `attestors{}` object appears both under `verifyImages` as well as `verifyImages.attestations`.
+Use of it in the former location is for image signature validation while use in the latter is for attestations only.

 {{% alert title="Note" color="info" %}}
 The structure of the predicate may differ slightly depending on the predicate type used during attestation.
 Use `cosign verify-attestation` by passing the expected predicate type with the `--type` flag and examine the predicate structure to ensure the expression you're writing is accurate.